PodssilDev/PodssilDev/README.md

 <h3> Projects: </h3>

+* [Code Challenger - Microservices WebApp (2023)](https://github.com/PodssilDev/ayudantias-tingeso-mingeso/tree/main/pep3): WebApp that uses the Microservices Architecture.
+Consists of a plataform similar to Leetcode, where users can find challenge questions about Python code blocks.
+This WebApp was used to teach about the Microservices Architecture.
 * [Doña Tencha - Pizza Shop Frontend (2022)](https://github.com/PodssilDev/DonaTencha_Pizzeria): WebApp created using React JS, consist of only Frontend for a non-existent Pizza Shop, with multiple options, including a shopping cart.
 * [MueblesStgo - Microservices WebApp (2022)](https://github.com/PodssilDev/MueblesStgo_Microservicios): WebApp that uses the Microservices Architecture.
 Consist of an employee management website with file upload options, CRUD options and more.
 * [MueblesStgo - Monolithic WebApp (2022)](https://github.com/PodssilDev/MueblesStgo_Monolitico): WebApp that uses the Monolithic Architecture.
 Consist of an employee management website with file upload options, CRUD options and more.